danielabar/meblog/src/markdown/machines-made-us-care-about-documentation.md

 ## A New Reason to Care About Docs

-This isn’t just a guide for your teammates anymore — it’s a training manual for your AI pair programmer.

-The AI has become the best reader of your internal docs — and suddenly, documentation is cool again.
+This isn’t just a guide for your teammates anymore - it’s a training manual for your AI pair programmer.
+The AI has become the best reader of your internal docs, and that’s shifting how we think about writing them.

 For folks like me who’ve been advocating for strong written communication in engineering teams, there's a certain irony here.
-Engineers that couldn't be persuaded to write docs for their fellow engineers, are jumping at the chance to write docs for their AI coding tools.
+Engineers that couldn't be persuaded to write docs for their fellow engineers, are now eager to write docs for their AI coding tools.

 Documentation isn’t a burden.
 It’s leverage.
 It always has been.
 The difference is that now, you can *see* that leverage immediately in the form of smarter suggestions, cleaner diffs, and more aligned code across your team.

-## Write to be Read — by Humans *and* Machines
+## Write to be Read by Humans and Machines

 These AI-specific context files double as great human documentation.
 They’re short, focused, and actionable.
-And unlike Confluence or Notion wiki pages, they actually live alongside your code, which is another aspect of documentation I've always advocated for.
+And unlike Confluence or Notion wiki pages, they live alongside your code, which is another aspect of documentation I've always advocated for.

 If you’ve ever thought “I don’t have time to write this down,” think of it this way: every line of context you write today means fewer irrelevant AI assistant suggestions, fewer PR comments about convention mismatches, and fewer hours debugging misunderstood business logic.

 Writing is coding now.
 Especially when machines are reading it.

-## TODO
-* edit